The EPA has bestowed a 250-mile range estimate on Volkswagen’s upcoming ID.4 electric crossover.

-To help make that 250-mile range figure even ore palatable, VW is providing ID.4 buyers with three years of free use of Electrify America’s national network of charging stations.
-There are nearly 50 now, with more than 2,000 fast chargers.
+To help make that 250-mile range figure even more palatable, VW is providing ID.4 buyers with three years of free use of Electrify America’s national network of charging stations.
+There are nearly 50 stations now, with more than 2,000 fast chargers.

 As a fully electric vehicle, the ID.4 will qualify for whatever federal tax credit is around – the current credit is up to $7,500, applied against taxes owed in the year of purchase – plus a number of state and local rebates and incentives.

 That will help, as the ID.4 starts at $41.,490 before incentives.

 Likely competitors are other compact crossovers including the Toyota Rav4, the RAV4 Hybrid and RAV4 Prime (plug-in hybrid), the Honda CR-V and CR-V hybrid and the Nissan Rogue, which these days comes only with a conventional internal combustion powertrain.

 UPDATE 9/14/21: Official EPA ratings for the new ID.4 all-wheel drive Pro modes are out: 249 miles for the AWD Pro and 240 miles for the AWD Pro S.

 Hyundai Motor Group, part of the giant South Korean conglomerate and parent of Hyundai Motor Co., has agreed to take an 80 percent state in robotics firm Boston Dynamics.

 The deal values Boston Dynamics at $1.1 billion.
 Japan’s SoftBank Group, which now owns the robotics firm, will retain a 20 percent take through an affiliate.